-A county may purchase liability insurance to insure against the actions allowed by lowa Code §670.2.
-Or a county may self-insure or join a local government risk pool (lowa Code §670.7).
-The purchase of insurance constitutes a waiver of the governmental immunities created in lowa Code §670.4 "to the extent stated in the policy," (lowa Code §670.7).
+A county may purchase liability insurance to insure against the actions allowed by Iowa Code §670.2.
+Or a county may self-insure or join a local government risk pool (Iowa Code §670.7).
+The purchase of insurance constitutes a waiver of the governmental immunities created in Iowa Code §670.4 "to the extent stated in the policy," (Iowa Code §670.7).
 The immunities are not waived if the policy does not cover them in the first place.